 The Lake Como region is rich not only in beauty and cycling history, but it is also the home of many renown and well-respected professional racers who grew up training on these roads and later to prepare for races all over the world.

-Since we began guiding cycling guests in 2008, ComoLagoBike has partnered with many of these professional racers who return to their home region after retirement and continue to enjoy riding by guiding our guests along the roads they love and know so well.
+Since we began guiding cycling guests in 2008 on Lake Como, ComoLagoBike has partnered with many of these professional racers who return to their home region after retirement and continue to enjoy riding by guiding our guests along the roads they love and know so well.

-As we begin our 12th year we are excited to confirm the addition to ComoLagoBike, the highly accomplished, former professional road cyclist and 4-time wearer of the Tour de France Yellow Jersey, Alberto Elli, who is our lead guide throughout the week to greet you at our shop and show you his home roads of Lake Como.
+As we begin our 12th year we are excited to confirm to ComoLagoBike, the highly accomplished, former professional road cyclist and 4-time wearer of the Tour de France Yellow Jersey, Alberto Elli, who is our lead guide throughout the week to greet you at our shop and show you his home roads of Lake Como.